Last update: September 8th, 2022 at 09:22 am

 - Look for features such as grow cuffs (you can let out the hem as your child grows), powder guards, velcro adjustable straps, removable hood, and clips to keep gloves/accessories attached.

-The Best Ski Equipment for Kids
+The Best Kids Ski Gear

-- Purchase equipment from a store that has a ‘buy back’ program, whereby they will pay you a guaranteed sum of money for the gear when your child has grown out of it.
+- Purchase equipment from a store that has a buy back program, whereby they will pay you a guaranteed sum of money for the gear when your child has grown out of it.